United Nations Office at Vienna

 The United Nations Office at Vienna (UNOV, Büro der Vereinten Nationen in Wien) is one of the four major office sites of the United Nations (Note: The others being in New York City, Geneva and Nairobi) where numerous different UN agencies have a joint presence.
 UNOV was established on 1 January 1980, and was the third such complex to be created.

-The office complex is located in Vienna, the capital of Austria, and is part of the Vienna International Centre, a cluster of several major international organizations also informally called "UNO city".
+The office complex is located in Vienna, the capital of Austria, and is part of the Vienna International Centre, a cluster of several major international organizations also informally called "UNO city" and "Mordor".

 Constituent agencies

 Headquartered at the Vienna International Centre: